128technology/docs/docs/config_RBAC.md

 sidebar_label: Configuring Role-Based Access Control
 ---

-Role-Based Access Control provides a mechanism for an Administrator to create Access Management Roles that allow specific access to 128T resources such as routers, tenants, and services.
+Role-Based Access Control provides a mechanism for an Administrator to create Access Management Roles that allow specific access to 128T resources such as routers, tenants, and services, as well as other Authority-level configuration objects.

 ## Configuring Role-Based Access Control

-The default Administrator role has access to all configuration options, and cannot be removed.
+The default Administrator role (`admin`) has access to all configuration options, and cannot be removed.
 From this account, all roles and access are assigned.

 - Create Resource Groups

-	A Resource Group identifies a set of resources.
+	A Resource Group identifies a set of associated resources.
 One or more Resource Groups are assigned to an Access Management Role.

 - Assign Resource Groups to Authority-level Resources

 	Resource groups can be assigned to a top-level resource (Authority level) such as a router, a tenant, or a service.
-The process for assigning a resource group to a service is slightly different than assigning to a router or a tenant.
+The process for assigning a resource group to a service or a service-policy is slightly different than assigning a resource group to a router or a tenant.

 - Create Access Management Roles

-	An Access Management Role identifies the type of user - administrator or user.
-Roles are assigned capabilities or actions they can perform; read, write, and provision.
+	An Access Management Role identifies capabilities or actions a user can perform; config-read, config-write, and provision.
 Provisioning allows users to perform software lifecycle management duties, such as download software, upgrade existing installations, etc.

 	After the Access Management Role is created, the process is as follows:
 	- Assign Cababilities to the Access Management Role.